Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 **A:** No. If they are using the Software in the scope of their work for a business or organization, that constitutes organizational use and requires a commercial license.

-All use requires a commercial license.
-No exceptions.
+Organizational use requires a commercial license.
+Free use is limited to personal use and non-commercial academic research.

 **Key point:** Use by employees, contractors, interns, or Affiliates in the scope of their work for a business entity requires a commercial license, regardless of their employment status.